Donald Sultan: 1980s

 In addition to his paintings, Sultan has had success as a draftsman, printmaker and sculptor.
 As a printmaker, his scope of work includes lithography, serigraphy, wood cut, linocut, and etching.
 His large size aquatint etchings are particularly complex technically, and many have been exhibited in museums all over the globe, including in May, 2014, at the Bibliothèque nationale de France in Paris.
 On his graphic work, Sultan was among a small group of influential American artists who frequently collaborated with Picasso's master-printer Aldo Crommelynck. "[Sultan's etchings] emulate soft-edge charcoal drawings,' observed Suzanne Muchnic in the Los Angeles Times.
 "To do them, Sultan worked out a method of blowing and brushing resin powder on a printing plate before heating it.
 For the outsized lemons, he blew through long tubes and blurred edges of shapes with delicate Japanese brushes.
 The results are wonders of printmaking that retain the surface interest of drawings."

 As a draftsman, Sultan remains devoted to his imagery of nature.
 His silhouetted charcoal drawings on paper, as well as his compositions in color conte crayon and flock, often explore the forms of fruits and flowers, resulting in largely monochromatic and prominent images.
 His flowers float and cluster together, pushing the edges of the paper and creating images that are bold and at times appear erotic and surreal.
 "I have been using flower imagery for 40 years," he says, "only because in the 1970s, I started to see the urban environment as a source for new growth.
 At the time, no one in my generation was painting flowers; now, of course, everyone is."

 Just like in his paintings, Sultan continues to combine industrial materials in many of his sculptures.
 His love of nature is manifested in his sculptures in an unexpected way – the heavy, multi-ton lead Rain Pots installed in an open space contain rain water and appear fragile, serene and ephemeral.
 Other materials used by Sultan in his sculptural work include iron, wood, and painted aluminum.

 Sultan has also produced limited edition artist's books.
 In 1989, he collaborated with David Mamet on his book Warm and Cold and in 1999, on Bar Mitzvah, a limited edition book for which he created a series of drawings.

+1990s

 In 1997, Sultan collaborated with author and artist Michael McKenzie and poet Robert Creeley on the landmark book "Dark Poetics", a hand silkscreened oversized volume featuring dozens of his paintings.
 He has subsequently done a book of prints with the Israel-based print publishers Har-el, and done prints in collaboration with the Benefit Print Project supporting such cultural institutions as the Parrish Art Museum in Southampton, New York, the Atlantic Center for the Arts in New Smyrna Beach, Florida, the Tel Aviv Museum of Art, and the Adrienne Arsht Center for the Performing Arts.
 Sultan's artist's books are included in museum collections worldwide.